hackforla/not-today/docs/index.md

-*Not Today: Self-Defense Against Suicidal Thoughts* is an app in development by volunteers with [Hack for LA](http://hackforla.org), a brigade of [Code for America](http://www.codeforamerica.org) It is a tool intended to help people wait out periods of suicidal thinking without acting on their thoughts.
+*Not Today: Self-Defense Against Suicidal Thoughts* is an app in development by volunteers with [Hack for LA](http://hackforla.org), a brigade of [Code for America](http://www.codeforamerica.org).
+It is a tool intended to help people wait out periods of suicidal thinking without acting on those thoughts.

 Many people are not aware that suicidality falls along a continuum ranging from suicide attempts, all the way to passive thoughts such as “I wouldn’t mind if I didn’t wake up in the morning.”
 It is common to have some form of suicidal thoughts at some point in life.